 There are many ways to look at IP-based “badness” and this chapter was by no means comprehensive.
 Furthermore, R was not entirely necessary for anything but the visualizations and statistical analyses.
 Much of the sorting, slicing and dicing could have been performed in a database and—as we’ll see in Chapter 10—that is definitely the place to start when working with larger data sets.

-The next chapter will expand on these analyses of “badness”, giving us some new “out of this world” perspectives on botnet data.Recommended Reading
+The next chapter will expand on these analyses of “badness”, giving us some new “out of this world” perspectives on botnet data.

+I suggest adding one reference to support the “Correlation Caveats”– Pearson, Spearman, and Kendall’s Tau

+Recommended Reading

 Mining Graph Data by Diane J. Cook & Lawrence B. Holder (John Wiley & Sons, Ltd. ISBN: 9780471731900)